xavimacias365/Ranks-Datapack/README.md

 This datapack provides you more than 30 unique ranks for your Minecraft server.
 It allows to server owners to easily assign roles to players.
 The datapack also includes an option to create your own custom ranks.

-1. Minecraft compatible version = +1.21.X (datapack teste and developed on Minecraft 1.21.5)
+1. Minecraft compatible version = +1.21.X (datapack tested and developed on Minecraft 1.21.5)

-If you find a bug, report it on the [DATAPACK WEBPAGE](https://www.planetminecraft.com/data-pack/ranks-datapack/).
+2. If you find a bug, have any question or suggestion, report it on the [DATAPACK WEBPAGE](https://www.planetminecraft.com/data-pack/ranks-datapack/).

+# IMPORTANT! #
+1. On Spigot or Bukkit servers, ranks may not appear on chat and server list due to a bug in these plugin engines.
+2. In case you want to uninstall the datapack execute the following command:

+    `/function creeperx365:ranks/uninstall/uninstall`

+# Instalation Process #
+1. Drag the `Ranks-Datapack`(Github) or `Ranks-Datapack.zip`(PMC) folder on `.minecraft/saves/<yourWorld>/datapacks`.
+2. Open your game and execute the `/reload` command.
+3. Done!

 # Create your custom rank! #
 1. Initialize your custom rank: